flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DetectDominantLanguage
-### Determines the dominant language of the input text.
-For a list of languages that Amazon Comprehend can detect, see <a href="http://docs.aws.amazon.com/comprehend/latest/dg/how-languages.html">Amazon Comprehend Supported Languages</a>.
+> Determines the dominant language of the input text.
+For a list of languages that Amazon Comprehend can detect, see <a href="http://docs.aws.amazon.com/comprehend/latest/dg/how-languages.html">Amazon Comprehend Supported Languages</a>.<br/>

 #### Input Parameters
 * `Action` - _required_